TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Time Bench Completion Examples

-\textbf{Objective:} The assistant must exhibit temporal adaptivity by recognizing that more than six hours have passed since the user attended the \emph{7:00 PM} showing of \emph{Spider-Man: No Way Home}.
-It should respond with awareness that the user has likely already seen the film—e.g., shifting tone to post-experience discussion rather than pre-viewing speculation.
-Any evidence of this awareness—whether in the explicit response or within a \texttt{<think>} block—meets the criterion.
-Failure to register the elapsed time and continuing as though the event has not occurred fails the test.
+\textbf{Objective:} The assistant must demonstrate temporal adaptivity by recognizing that more than six hours have passed since the user went into the 7:00 PM showing of \emph{Spider-Man: No Way Home}.
+The model should show awareness that the user has now likely seen the film, and adapt its response accordingly (e.g., being open to discussing feats from \emph{No Way Home}).
+Any acknowledgment of the time elapsed or the user’s likely experience in the response or think block is sufficient.
+Failing to notice that the user has seen the movie fails the test.